 Watch our animated true story of elephant compassion below.

-Louise plans to replicate the success of DOU by embarking on a new social venture after the release of Where Elephants Rules.
+Louise plans to replicate the success of DOU by embarking on a new social venture after the release of Elephant Refugees.
 Crafters will be employed to make grass elephant “hair” bracelets and proceeds will support water access for camps like Elephants Sands.

 Louise believes in the philosophy of Ubuntu: DO unto others as you would have them DO unto you.